 How're you coping with the daily demands of the Inktober?
 The challenge, which asks for artists to create ink drawings every day throughout October, is a popular task amongst illustrators.
 However, many people can find the medium and the pace of the challenge difficult.

-To help artists power through Inktober and make sure they get the most out of the medium, award-winning illustrator Yuko Shimizu has been sharing tips for how to draw in ink on her Instagram page.
+To help artists power through Inktober and make sure they get the most out of the medium, award-winning illustrator Yuko Shimizu has been sharing tips for how to draw (opens in new tab) in ink on her Instagram page.
+She's also given us some advice on how to be an award-winning illustrator.

 "For me, doing this as a career, I ink pretty much every day of the year," Shimizu tells Creative Bloq.
 "But for the rest of us, it’s a great excuse and incentive to enjoy, and get better at the craft.
 It’s something you have to put time in, but when you are having fun, the learning process is not daunting.
 More power to Inktober!"